Offer Holder FAQs

 Can I apply to the Pre-sessional English Course if I didn’t meet the requirements?

 Yes, if your level of English falls marginally below the level required for your course, you may choose to attend a Pre-Sessional English Language Course.
-The RNCM runs one of these each summer and more details about this will be announced in the Spring.
+The RNCM runs one of these each summer and more details about this can be found here.

 What is the entry requirement for the Pre-sessional English Course?

-It depends on your course of study, and detailed entry requirement will be published in April 2021.
+It depends on your course of study, and detailed entry requirement can be found here.
 For information, we normally require an IELTS 5.0 or equivalent in each and every component for most courses; a 5.5 overall with no score below 5.0 for MMus.

 In some occasions, we may be able to accept multiple test results for consideration if you have taken more than one IELTS tests in the past two years.